ochienggot/tiglas.github.io/_posts/2015-04-16-Welcome-Spring.md

 ---
 layout: post
-title: Welcome Spring
+title: Välkommen spring
 ---
 Winter is gone, spring is finally here!
 The weather is good, the sun lifting the gloom off most people's faces.
 Seeing snow for the fist time was definitely exciting, but spring weather is way more benign.
-Here are some pictures I've taken in the time I've been here:
+Here are some pictures I've taken over the course of last autumn:

 1. <em>Uppsala cathedral</em>: tall, imposing buiding with great architecture.
 Visible from most parts of the city.

-{% include image.html img="images/cathedral.JPG" title="cathedral" caption="Uppsala domkyrka" %}
+{% include image.html img="images/cathedral.jpg" title="cathedral" caption="Uppsala domkyrka" %}

 <br/>
 2. <em>Flustret</em>: one of the first places our guide took us to.
 As he pointed out, flustret